adnoh/ole3/README.md

 # Open Layers Editor 3

-The geometry editor for Open Layers 3.
-This will be the sucessor to the famous Open Layers Editor a.k.a.
-OLE, which was designed to work with Open Layers 2.
-It is a complete reimplementation to leverage the modern development tools used by Open Layers 3, such as google's closure compiler.
+The geometry editor for OpenLayers 3.
+This will be the sucessor to the famous OpenLayers Editor a.k.a.
+OLE, which was designed to work with OpenLayers 2.
+It is a complete reimplementation to leverage the modern development tools used by OpenLayers 3, such as google's closure compiler.
-In addition to the well known featureset of OLE it adds some new and unique features such as the posibility to edit geometries as bezier curves.
+In addition to the well known featureset of OLE it adds some new and unique features such as the possibility to edit geometries as bezier curves.

+## Current State
+Early development.
+Not feature complete.
+Not ready for productive use.

+## Contribution
+Contributions are very welcome.
+Please make sure that your additions compile and add new features to the example index.html and update this readme.

 ## Features

-- Edit LineStings as bezier curves.
+- Edit Linestrings as Bézier curves.

 ## Usage
-First instanciate the tools you want to use.
-Then create a new Editor with the given tools and linked to your ol.Map object.
+First instantiate the tools you want to use.
+Then create a new editor with the given tools and linked to your ol.Map object.

 ```js
 var tool1 = new ole3.tool.BezierEdit({